Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Introduction

-Our proposal makes some unique contributions.
-First, we develop a systematic and flexible approach to model multiple networks with covariates.
-It can be applied to a variety of network data, with continuous, binary or nonnegative integer edges.
-Moreover, even though we primarily focus in this article on undirected networks that are represented in the form of symmetric matrices, our method is applicable to directed networks in the form of asymmetric matrices as well.
-Actually, we derive both the optimization algorithm and the theoretical properties first for the asymmetric case, then extends to the symmetric case.
-Second, with the increasing availability of network data with rich subject phenotype information, we provide a timely response to help address a class of scientific problems with immense importance.
-Moreover, although our method is motivated by brain connectivity studies, it is potentially applicable to other multiple-network data applications.
-Third, we successfully establish some strong theoretical properties for our method.
-We obtain an explicit non-asymptotic error bound for the actual estimator, first for a general loss function, then for the GLM loss function.
+Our proposal makes some useful contributions to both methodology and theory.
+As to methodology, we develop a systematic approach to model independent connectivity matrices with covariates.
+The proposed model framework preserves the intrinsic characteristics of networks, facilitates a scalable computation, and allows an explicit quantification of the computational and statistical errors.
+As to theory, we establish several useful statistical properties.
+We obtain an explicit non-asymptotic error bound for the actual estimator of our algorithm.
 This error bound reveals an interesting interplay between the computational efficiency and the statistical rate of convergence.
-It shows that the computational error decays geometrically with the number of iterations, while the statistical error matches with the minimax lower bound under the GLM loss.
-Built on this error bound, we further establish the strong consistency of a community detection procedure based on our model, where the number of communities is allowed to grow sub-linearly with the size of the network.
-Strong consistency is generally considered to be the highest achievable level of community recovery accuracy \citep{gao2018community}.
-We also prove the selection consistency in that we can consistently identify the edges that are affected by covariates and exclude those that are not affected.
-We comment that the aforementioned theoretical analyses are highly nontrivial, as they involve the alternating gradient descent, the factorization of the low-rank component, the hard-thresholding operator for sparsity, and the non-quadratic form of the loss function.
+It shows that the computational error decays geometrically with the number of iterations, while the statistical error matches with existing rates for sparse regressions and and low-rank regressions.
+Built on this error bound, we further establish the consistency of a community detection procedure and the selection consistency, in that we can consistently identify the edges that are affected by the covariates, and exclude those that are not affected.
+These theoretical analyses are highly nontrivial, involving the alternating gradient descent, the factorization of the low-rank component, the hard-thresholding operator for sparsity, and the non-quadratic form of the loss function. {Finally, although our motivating applications are brain connectivity studies, our method is applicable to other problems such as the genetic study that investigates the gene regulatory relationships among gene-gene networks based on single-cell samples \citep{dai2019cell}. }

+The rest of the article is organized as follows.
+Section~\ref{sec::model} introduces the generalized matrix response model.
+Section~\ref{sec::est} develops the estimation algorithm, and Section~\ref{sec::theory} investigates the statistical properties.
+Section~\ref{sec::sim} presents the simulations and Section~\ref{sec::brain} illustrates with two studies of brain functional and structural connectivity.
+Section~\ref{sec::discuss} concludes the paper with a short discussion.
+All technical proofs are relegated to the supplement.